 - an accountant

 - Companies House

 Option 1: Set up a company online through a company formation agent

 Company formation agents are approved Companies House eFiling partners, providing fast, secure, and affordable online company incorporation and filing services.
 Using specialist software processes, company registration agents can deliver fast-tracked online incorporation services at very competitive prices.

-At Quality Company Formations, we offer a wide range of popular and specialist incorporation packages, with prices starting at £11.49 for a ready-to-trade private company limited by shares.
-We also provide packages for registering private companies with multiple share classes, limited by guarantee and charity companies, public limited companies (PLCs), and Limited Liability Partnerships (LLPs).
+At Quality Company Formations, we offer a wide range of popular and specialist incorporation packages, with prices starting at £11.99 for a ready-to-trade private company limited by shares.
+We also provide packages for registering private companies with multiple share classes, limited by guarantee and charity companies, public limited companies (PLCs), and limited liability partnerships (LLPs).

 Please see below just how much it costs to set up various UK company structures:

-- Company limited by shares – complete package (with address services) £89.99
+- Company limited by shares – fully inclusive package (with address services) £89.99

 - Company limited by shares – multiple share classes £29.99